Appointments

 Early Morning, Evening and Weekend Appointments

-Morning appointments are now available from 07:00 and are a mix telephone appointments and face to face.
+Morning appointments are available from 07:00.
+They are a mix telephone appointments and face to face.
 These appointments are with GPs, nurses or other healthcare professionals.

-The appointments offered via enhanced access will be at one of the practices named above and with a different clinician than you usually see.
-This clinician will have access to your health records.
+The appointments offered via enhanced access will be at one of the practices named above.
+They will be with a different clinician than you usually see and the clinician will have access to your health records.

 Home Visits